thymelimne/cheapinstrument/README.md

 Some possible search words / terms to mix together, when looking up this question: harmonic, frequency, filter, synth, synthesizer, cutoff, notch filter, band-stop filter, remove harmonics

-Perhaps this documentation has some yarns to follow to answer the question: https://www.mathworks.com/help/predmaint/ug/remove-harmonics.html
+Perhaps this documentation has some yarns to follow to answer the question?: https://www.mathworks.com/help/predmaint/ug/remove-harmonics.html